 G7X Mark II was for a long time a top choice, but I kept waiting due to rumors of a new model coming in the future.

 For 500 USD, it was already an outdated camera with no 4k and external mic input.
 The second-hand ones were also too expensive, selling only with a 25% discount.

-G7X Mark I would be the last resort if I was constrained with budget.
+G7X Mark, I would be the last resort if I was constrained with the budget.

 In all cases, my cousin, who is a camera expert, warned me of Canon due to its image quality.
 And recommend me to invest in a Sony camera instead.
 I didn’t want to believe him, but as the title of this post says, I went with Sony after all.
 But more on that later.

 Sony RX 100 series

 No digital compacts buying guide would be complete without mentioning the Sony RX 100 series.
 A direct G7X competitor with better image quality, more features, but also two times the higher price tag.

 Due to this reason, I never considered buying one.
 Even though older models, like Mark I, were selling at 200 USD or Mark III at 300 USD, the newest Mark VII cost a whooping 1200 USD.

 Now, why older models should not be considered, despite having better image quality than any alternative in the digital compact category?
 They all lack vlogging features.